Alphafrey946/Upsampling_all_you_need/README.md

 1.)
 Limited access to computing resources posed an additional challenge during the training of both the baseline methods and our proposed model, especially if we want to train with larger dataset such as ImageNet.

 2.)
-We encountered an unexpected challenge when our experiments revealed that Nearest Neighbor outperformed our initial assumption that Bilinear Interpolation would yield better results.
+We encountered an unexpected challenge when our experiments revealed that NN outperformed our initial assumption that BI would yield better results.
 This required a detailed analysis to understand the underlying reasons for the outcome.

 3.)
 We still face the issue of the the drop in accuracy comparing to other baseline methods such as LPF.